“Agnes Scott is a college you have to see to believe,” according to Colleges That Change Lives. And who are we to argue?

-After your first year, you’ll have a choice to make: you can opt to study global issues or leadership more fully, earning a notation on your transcript.
+After your first year, you’ll have a choice to make—you can opt to study global issues or leadership more fully.
 Or you can study both.
 Or neither.
 No matter which option you choose, your board of advisors will guide you along the way, and you’ll have a portfolio documenting your experiences.

 Make Atlanta your home

 The Agnes Scott campus is located in Decatur, Georgia, an intimate community just six miles from downtown Atlanta.
-Our students enjoy the Decatur Square, just a short walk from campus and is filled with great restaurants, local shops, concerts, and a MARTA station (Atlanta’s public transportation system).
+Our students enjoy the Decatur Square, just a short walk from campus and filled with great restaurants, local shops, concerts, and a MARTA station (Atlanta’s public transportation system).
 A short train or car ride away, Atlanta offers so much to Scotties, from internships and concerts to shopping, cultural attractions, and the world’s busiest airport.
-With 18 Fortune 500 companies headquartered in the Atlanta area (including four Global 500s) and an airport that offers direct flights to 150 U.S. cities and more than 50 countries, the world is literally within your reach.
+With 16 Fortune 500 companies headquartered in the Atlanta area (including four Global 500s) and an airport that offers direct flights to 150 US cities and more than 50 countries, the world is easily within your reach.

 If you’ve read this far, why not plan a campus visit?
 We’d love to meet you, and you deserve a chance to see campus for yourself!
 Schedule your campus tour or an overnight visit today at agnesscott.edu/visit.